Stop Chatting With AI. Start Building With It.

 The Session Protocol

-Here’s what compounding looks like:
+Here’s what compounding actually looks like in practice:

 This is so simple it feels obvious.
 But it requires discipline, and that’s where it falls apart.

-The AI Writes Its Own Manual
+The System Writes Its Own Manual

 And not all fifty load at once.